oguzhanakk/Data_Engineer_tasks/data_project/README.md

-# Pandas Project
+# Data Project

 repository containing pandas projects that I made different from each other.

 # Requirements
-To run this project, you will need to have the following software requirements:

-• pandas
-• numpy
-• time
-• pypyodbc
+• You can see it in the requirements.txt inside the project.
 # Setup
 To run this project on your own computer, follow these steps: